HPSCTerrSys/ParFlowDiagnostics/README.md

 During the development phase, a base version of PD was used (non-vectorized and serial) and (i) vectorized and (ii) efficiency-improved using HeAT.
 Estensive tests were done to ensure that both performance improvements of (i) and (ii) do not alter the results.

 * All Methods have been tested using both "no split", "splitting on a single node", and "splitting across multiple nodes"; i.e. reference results of serial PD tests are compared as part of testing with parallel test results (see the correctness tests section below).
 * All Methods iterating over an input array have been vectorized at a significant performance increase and been verified to yield the same result.
+As of the merge on 11.03.2022, only the vectorized versions are provided in the `master` branch.
+If you need to recover the non-vectorized versions, please checkout an earlier commit from the master branch or the `parallel_tests` branch.
 * At the beginning of the development, several issues arose with HeAT (especially indexing), those are fixed as of HeAT version 1.1.
 See the revision of HeAT in the [HeAT github](https://github.com/helmholtz-analytics/heat/) for details.

 ## Advanced usage: PD big-data tests and benchmarking